realnews-gateway/emergency-publishing-system/network-access-layer/fallback/chains.md

 ## Summary

 Fallback chains define the ordered, region-aware downgrade paths used to maintain connectivity under censorship.
 By combining transport transitions, camouflage changes, randomized retry timing, and error normalization, fallback chains ensure that clients remain reachable while blending into legitimate traffic patterns.
+Extensions such as **Mobile Priority Chain** and **Enterprise Chain** provide specialized strategies for mobile and corporate environments, further strengthening resilience.